NIGON208/miele-lxiv/doc/how-to-build.md

 Alex Bettarini - 15 Mar 2015

-Some pre-built toolkits in the `Binaries` directory are no longer provided.
+Some of the pre-built toolkits in the `Binaries` directory are no longer provided.
 It's more appropriate to rebuild the toolkits from the sources downloaded from the respective repositories.

-A number of bash shell scripts are available in the `steps` directory.
+A number of bash shell scripts are available in the `../steps` directory.

-The sources can be built "as is" resulting in a version of the application with the branding, logo and defaults inherited from the original OsiriX project, later forked to the Osiri-LXIV project, and finally renamed Miele-LXIV.

-Alternatively you can spend some time creating your on branding, which involves:
+If you want to fork the project and create your on branding, you should:

-- creating your logo and icon
+- create your own logo and icon
-- customizing the strings in `options.h` and `url.h`
+- customize the strings in `options.h` and `url.h`
 - setup your own web server hosting a home page, and a page to allow checking for updates
-- setup a server for bug reporting and management, for example [MantisBT](https://www.mantisbt.org), or you can use the system built into the GitHub if you forked your own project.
+- setup a server for bug reporting and management, for example [MantisBT](https://www.mantisbt.org), or you can use the system of issue tracking built into the GitHub

 ---
 # Step 1